-Snorkeling is one of the most popular activities on Maui.
-And with warm, calm clear water filled with fish, turtles, coral, dolphins, and whales found all over the island it pretty easy to see why.
+Snorkeling is one of the most popular activities in Maui.
+And with warm, calm clear water filled with fish, turtles, coral, dolphins, and whales found all over the island it is pretty easy to see why.
 We have Snorkeled all over the world and conditions and sea life are as good on Maui as Anywhere else we have swum and far better than most.

 There are a huge number of Tour Companies all wanting to cash in on this activity by offering to take you out on a boat and lets you snorkel under the safety and supervision of a lifeguard.
 But are these tours a good idea, when there are so many great opportunities for beach snorkeling?
-Our Best Maui Snorkeling Tours Guide let you know exactly what tours are available where they go, what you may see and what is included.
+Our Best Maui Snorkeling Tours Guide lets you know exactly what tours are available where they go, what you may see, and what is included.
 So you can be sure you are booking the best tour suited to your needs.

 Why Take a Snorkel Tour?

 Our Favorite Activity in Maui is Snorkeling.
 It is a pretty rare day we are not heading out into the ocean from one beach or another.
 With such incredible snorkeling right off the beach, it can seem a bit unnecessary to pay to go snorkeling.

 And indeed it can be.
 However, there are a few reasons why it’s a good idea to pay for a tour.

 The first reason is simply you can get to places you just can’t reach without a boat.
 The obvious being Molokini, but there are others such as the Aquarium on the Lava Coast and the Manta Point way out from Mile Marker 13 and of course the remote coasts of Lanai.
 While Molokini is Suicidal without a boat, the others are possible but definitely a very advanced level.